 What to Pack for Your Azores Hiking Adventure

 To ensure you have the best hiking in the Azores experience, the most important thing to do is come prepared.
 Here’s a short, helpful list of what to pack for your Faial hiking adventure:

 - Comfortable clothes, weatherproof coat, and hiking boots;

 - Backpack with water and snacks;

 - Bathing clothes and towel (to wade and swim in the crystal water waterfalls);

 Ready to Start Planning?

-With travel getting back into full swing, Azores prices have never been better!
-And with excellent new and affordable direct flight offerings from the U.S, Canada, and the UK, there is simply no better time to book your Azores adventure than right now.
-We are here to help you in any planning and logistics configuring you need in order to make your vacation getaway the trip of a lifetime.
+With travel getting back into full swing, Azores' prices have never been better!
+And with excellent new and affordable direct flight offerings from the U.S., Canada, and the UK, there is simply no better time to book your Azores adventure than right now.
+We are here to help you with any planning and logistics configuring you need in order to make your vacation getaway the trip of a lifetime.

 Discover the Azores at Your Own Pace: Tailor-Made Trips for a Customizable Island Adventure